Cancer Diagnosis and Consultation

-Pathologists at NYM perform fine needle aspiration biopsy, which is a quick and nearly painless technique.
+Pathologists at NYM perform fine needle aspiration biopsy, which is a quick and nearly painless technique for diagnosis.
 Stereotactic breast biopsy is a non-surgical procedure done on an outpatient basis.
 It provides quick results and is available at the Hospital's Women's Diagnostic Center.

-The New York Methodist Radiology Department provides a full spectrum of the most advanced imaging technologies.
+The New York Methodist Radiology Department provides a full spectrum of the most advanced imaging technologies for diagnosis.